 Today, Ikarians are almost entirely free of dementia and some of the chronic diseases that plague Americans; one in three make it to their 90s.
 A combination of factors explain it, including geography, culture, diet, lifestyle and outlook.
-They enjoy strong red wine, late-night domino games and relaxed pace of life that ignores clocks.
+They enjoy strong red wine, late-night domino games and a relaxed pace of life that ignores clocks.
 Clean air, warm breezes and rugged terrain draw them outdoors into an active lifestyle.

-Read more below about the lessons that Ikaria can teach you about longevity
+Read more below about the lessons that Ikaria can teach you about longevity.

 Ikarians have woven the recipe for longevity into their culture and lifestyle.
 Follow these common practices to cultivate your own centenarian lifestyle.